ibm-cloud-docs/secure-enterprise/what-is-module-da.md

 | Creating a library of sharable automation components | Module | Modules provide reusable, curated automation to speed up the process for those who are creating and configuring deployable architectures. |
 | Ensuring that your organization's cloud environment is secure and compliant | Deployable architecture | Deployable architectures are packaged in a way that you can define a secure and compliant deployment once and ensure that all members of your organization are repeating the deployment in the same way. |
 | Architecting your own solutions | Deployable architecture stack | By combining architectures, you can create a more complex end-to-end solution for your organization. |
-{: caption="Table 1.
-Understanding for automated deployments use-cases" caption-side="top"}
+{: caption="Understanding for automated deployments use-cases" caption-side="top"}